chromium/chromium/content/test/data/accessibility/readme.md

 the accessible object is placed in the formatted tree.
 However you should avoid using `:LINE_NUM` in a test as it may break the test automatic rebaseling.

-You can put multiple instructions under the same `MAC-SCRIPT` directive, for
+You can put multiple instructions under the same `@MAC-SCRIPT` directive, for
 example:
 ```
-MAC-SCRIPT:
+@MAC-SCRIPT:
   input.AXRole
   input.AXName
 ```